spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/configure-algolia.md

 7. From the **Your API Keys** tab, copy the following keys:
     - Application ID
-    - Search-Only API Key
+    - Search API Key
     - Admin API Key
 8. Go back to your store's Back Office, to the Algolia app details page.
 9. In the top right corner of the Algolia app details page, click **Configure**.
-10. In the **Configure** pane, fill in the **APPLICATION ID**, **SEARCH-ONLY API KEY**, and **ADMIN API KEY** fields with the values from step 7.
+10. In the **Configure** pane, fill in the **APPLICATION ID**, **SEARCH API KEY**, and **ADMIN KEY** fields with the values from step 7.

 ![algolia-settings](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/search/algolia/integrate-algolia/algolia-settings.png)

+12. "Use Algolia instead of Elasticsearch" checkbox enables Algolia search on your frontends (Yves or Glue API-based application).
+You can postpone checking it until all your products are synchronized with Algolia.
-11. Click **Save**.
+13. Click **Save**.

 The Algolia app is now added to your store and starts exporting your product data automatically.

 {% info_block infoBox "Info" %}

-You need to wait for a few minutes until Algolia finishes the product export.
+You need to wait some time until Algolia finishes the product export.
-The more products you have, the longer you have to wait.
+The more products you have, the longer you have to wait (from few minutes to several hours).
-The average export speed is around *100 products per minute*.
+The average export speed is around *300 products per minute*.

 {% endinfo_block %}